uwspstar/FullStack/Linq/readme.md

 ### Using Lambda Expressions

+- Lambda expressions as a LINQ equation's executable part translate logic in a way at run time so it can pass on to the data source conveniently.

 ### Using SQL like query expressions

 - LINQ queries written using SQL like query expressions are ```translated into their lambda expressions before they are compiled```.